DappDevs/presentations/presentation/hack-night.md

 * Participate in an "ICO" on the testnet
 * Use tokens to bid on an auction and win a prize!

+???

+Enough talk, let's hack!

+Here's what we're going to do

 ---

 # Client node